kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/02-add-getcurrentuser-query.md

 export default withSession; // don't forget to export it
 ```

+* If you log in you should see the currently logged in user in the client console
+* If you delete the token and login, `getCurrentUser` won't appear but it will show if you refresh the browser

 ## Review our work to see what we did
 * `server.js`